Institutional and Regulatory Approvals

 Award recipients will be required to submit an interim report, a final report, and a final invention statement and certification form (HHS 568).
 Tufts CTSI will provide report templates to be completed.
 Form HHS and its instructions are available here.
 The final report and the HHS 568 forms will be due within 90 days following the expiration or termination date of the award.

 In addition, award recipients will be required to report study outcomes annually using an online tool for at least five years after the funding ends.
-Outcomes to be reported will include professional presentations, published manuscripts, subsequent funding applications and awards, research products and associated intellectual property protections, and activities to implement findings into clinical care or public health.
+Outcomes to be reported will include, but may not be limited to, professional presentations, published manuscripts, subsequent funding applications and awards, research products and associated intellectual property protections, and activities to implement findings into clinical care or public health.
 Award recipient’s failure to complete annual reporting may preclude future Tufts CTSI funding to the award recipient and their organization, school, or department.

 Post-Award Dissemination and Implementation Support